-The growing trend of Nigerians falling below poverty line is underpinned by high population growth rate and modest economic growth rate.
+The growing trend of Nigerians falling below the poverty line is underpinned by high population growth rate and modest economic growth rate.
 With this reality comes a number of socioeconomic challenges.
 Addressing this problem will require job and value creation that factors the changes in Nigeria’s demographics, paying particular attention to the youth and women, and increasing productivity across different economic value chains, respectively.

 Solving the problems will require application of deep understanding of issues and challenges that have stymied the Nigerian economy, and innovative ideas, initiatives and programmes that will generate meaningful opportunities and jobs to improve the welfare of the citizens different from the dichotomous and exclusive economic growth that caused the problem in the first place.